Crohn’s disease in children and teenagers

 What causes Crohn’s disease in children and teenagers?

 The cause of Crohn's disease is not known.
-It is likely that Crohn's is an inherited disease that causes an abnormal response of the immune system in the gastrointestinal tract.
+Many factors including a person’s genes are thought to contribute to an abnormal response of the immune system in the gastrointestinal tract.

 People who have a relative with Crohn’s disease are 10 times more likely to develop the disease themselves.
 If the relative is a brother or sister, the risk of getting Crohn’s disease jumps to 30 times more likely.
 People of Jewish ancestry also have a greater risk of the disease.